 - Organic milk has higher levels of heart-healthy omega-3 fatty acids.

-- Because antibiotics aren’t used prophylactically in organic systems, organic is an important part of the solution to preventing antibiotic-resistant diseases.
+- Because antibiotics are used less in organic systems, organic is an important part of the solution to preventing antibiotic-resistant diseases.

 - Organic cows are pasture-raised with a focus on the health and natural behavior of livestock.

 - Organic dairy means more cows on pasture, which helps mitigate climate change.

 NOFA-NY’s Vision for Organic Dairy

 A paradigm shift is needed to achieve NOFA-NY’s vision for a robust local food system that both nourishes eaters and values producers while providing dignified work and protecting the planet.
 This need is especially evident in the organic dairy market in New York and the Northeast.
 We recognize that no one solution will solve the organic dairy crisis, therefore, we are taking a multifaceted approach to our advocacy that prioritizes:

 - Building fair, competitive, local and regional organic dairy markets that offer stability to producers and increase opportunities to supply households, cafeterias, and eateries statewide with New York organic dairy products.

 - Demanding organic milk pay pricing that keeps up with increasing input, production, and transportation costs so that producers can thrive, provide dignified work for themselves and their employees, cultivate healthy and safe operations, and produce high-quality milk.

 - Increasing the integrity of the organic label and creating a level playing field for producers of all sizes and from all parts of the country.